mitre/saf/README.md

     -T, --templateInline=     Flattened JSON containing your validation thresholds (Intended for backwards compatibility with InSpec Tools) -i, --input               Input HDF JSON file
-    -m, --totalMinimum        Treat Pass/Fail/Skipped/No Impact/Error total counts as an minimum requirement, if this is false, it will be an exact requirement
+    -m, --totalMinimum        Treat Pass/Fail/Skipped/No Impact/Error total counts as a minimum requirement, if this is false, it will be an exact requirement

   EXAMPLES